oxarbitrage/worker-proposals/elasticsearch-plugin.md

 Just as an example, it will be easy to index asset of trading operations by extending the visitor code of them. point 3 of https://github.com/bitshares/bitshares-core/issues/358 reqquest trading pair, can be solved by indexing the asset of the trading ops as mentioned.

 Remember ES already have all the needed info in the `op` text field of the `operation_history` object.
 Client can get all the ops of an account, loop throw them and convert the `op` string into json being able to filter by the asset or any other field needed.
 There is no need to index everything but it is possible.

+## Duplicates

+By using the `op_type` = `create` on each bulk line we send to the database and as we use an unique ID(ath id(2.9.X)) the plugin will not index any operation twice.
+If the node is on a replay, the plugin will start adding to database when it find a new record and never before.

 ## The future